 23. To build SDAs capacity, EPFO has organized two time of refresh training on financial management, procurement and M&E were provided in March 2017 in Vientiane Capital and in June 2017 in Vientiane and Luang Prabang provinces.
 In addition, EPFO also provided training to newly signed 7 PONRE sub-projects during 22-24 August 2017, newly signed 7 PAFO sub-projects during 17-19 October 2017.
 It is noted that in some subprojects the accountant is still civil servant who has no knowledge and experience on financial management and accounting.
 Even though, subproject accountant was hired from out sources, but they still take some time to learn more and getting understanding about project financial system.
 In LENS2 project accounting system, the accounting transactions are recorded in the US Dollars in parallel with Lao Kip (local currency) and entered into the Project financial accounting system.
 At this point, some sub- projects accountant do not understand how to calculate the average exchange rate, even though they have already been trained on this.
 Several subproject accountant are not capable to use the accounting software.
 So entering of some subprojects’ accounting transaction into accounting software is the EPF LENS2 accountant task.
 This is one reason for causing delay in submitting of project financial report.
-The same weakness are still occurred in sub-projects financial management such as late submission of monthly report, inadequate supporting document, use the wrong exchange rate… Based on SDAs’ performance (EPFO finance unit has assessed their performance and classified (please see in attached file).
+The same weakness are still occurred in sub-projects financial management such as late submission of monthly report, inadequate supporting document, use the wrong exchange rate… Based on SDAs’ performance (EPFO finance unit has assessed their performance and classified (please see Annex 3).

 24. Follow EPF policy regarding the “one EPF agenda”, the accounting software needs to be the same and use for all SDAs funded by EPF and other donors.
 Hiring of consultant to upgrade the accounting software is under processing and will fall under AWPB 2018.
 The audit report for Fiscal year 2015-16 has been submitted.
 The next audit for year 2017 will cover 15 months (01 October 2016 to 31 December 2017) and it is expected to start in February 26, 2018.

 25. Procurement: Procurement by the SDAs continues to be a major challenge that often leads to slower implementation of subprojects.
 The reasons are the reassignment of subproject staff responsible for procurement which often change over a short period of time while unfamiliarity with WB procurement procedures has been seen as troublesome and EPFO procurement team has to provide training and re-training to new staff.
 For selection of consultants, key issues included the selection criteria such as experience and qualification on Terms of Reference is too high for the available budget, the lack of information on local labour market, and no qualified candidates.
+Status of EPFO staff and procurement of LENS2 subproject is provided in Annex 4.

-4) Implementation Issues of LENS2 Subprojects
+2.4) Implementation Issues of LENS2 Subprojects